qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 // If you want to make it jar-in-jar include ('com.github.qouteall.ImmersivePortalsMod:q_misc_util:v1.3.3-1.18')

+// If you want the outer Immersive Portals mod (This is usually not needed) modImplementation ('com.github.qouteall.ImmersivePortalsMod:build:v1.3.3-1.18'){
+	exclude(group: "net.fabricmc.fabric-api")
+	transitive(false)
+}
 ```
 You should change the version `v1.3.3-1.18` to the latest version.
-See https://jitpack.io/#qouteall/ImmersivePortalsMod
+See [Jitpack](https://jitpack.io/#qouteall/ImmersivePortalsMod)

 JitPack will build it when you firstly use it.
 If you encounter `Read time out`, it means that JitPack haven't finished building it yet, simply try again.